mroche-sqsp/globe-viz/README.md

 # PETCORP Office Globe

 Interactive 3D globe built with Three.js that displays office locations as glowing markers on a rotating Earth.
-Designed for embedding in a Squarespace CDK interactive block via iframe.

 ## Quick Start